Supporting breastfeeding mothers

 This is a time of really rapid growth!

-It’s fascinating to read studies that take a look at different cultures and how each one supports breastfeeding.
+It’s fascinating to read studies that examine different cultures and how each one supports breastfeeding.

 While we may not have the same level of support in our culture, be encouraged to know that your role is vitally important.
 So If you’re supporting a breastfeeding mother, it can be advantageous to find out as much as you can about breastfeeding.